 - Generate new knowledge about what works, when, and under what circumstances

-We accomplish this by conducting health services research in partnership with local, regional and national stakeholders, using state of the art methods in comparative effectiveness research and implementation science.
+We accomplish this by conducting health services research projects in partnership with our local, regional and national stakeholders.

 New Name, Broader Mission

-The IHDPS represents a collaboration between Baystate Health, the University of Massachusetts Medical School, and the University of Massachusetts Amherst School of Public Health.
+IHDPS is s a collaboration between Baystate Health, the University of Massachusetts Medical School, and the University of Massachusetts Amherst School of Public Health.